 In previous years tickets were non-refundable and non-transferable.
 As well, tickets used to come in only three different price categories.
 The above changes mean greater flexibility and are great enhancements to what was already an exceptional event!

 What’s Included with Admission?

 Tickets for TEDxStanleyPark in 2018 include an incredible amount of value for the price including the following:

 - Amazing Speakers and Learning – A day of learning from about a dozen highly talented and inspirational speakers.
 (See below for a list of the speakers for 2018 and their bios.)

-- Bonus Gifts – Get valuable bonuses with each ticket purchased (including free comedy show tickets, a massage, a float in a Sensory Deprivation Tank and beginner ballroom dance lessons.
+- Bonus Gifts – Get valuable bonuses with each ticket purchased including free comedy show tickets, a massage, a float in a Sensory Deprivation Tank and beginner ballroom dance lessons.
 Also included are a 2-for-1 Vancouver Brewery Tour and free Evo Car Share membership with 45 driving minutes.
 The total gift package is worth $325!
 For more details about the gifts, click TEDxStanleyPark Bonus Gifts.

 TEDxStanleyPark 2018 Speakers

 TEDxStanleyPark speakers in 2018 include personal coaches, authors, new immigrants to Canada and a wide variety of topic experts.
 See below for the list of speakers for the 2018 event, or click on any of the following names to jump to a specific person:

 Mohammed Alsaleh | Amy Color | Claire Snyman | Karen McGregor | Camille Mehta | Andrea Menard | Zamina Mithani | Sarah Morgan | Dominic Ribino | Theresa Sabo | Victoria Welsby | Roger Wong | Jenny Zou

 Mohammed Alsaleh was a medical student in Syria when, after being tortured and imprisoned for his peaceful opposition to the Assad Regime, he fled to Lebanon.
 Later, in 2014, he had the good fortune to be among the very first Syrian refugees to arrive in British Columbia.

-Now in Vancouver, Mohammed has worked for the past three years as a Resettlement Worker and is currently a Refugee Sponsorship Trainer with the Immigrant Services Society of BC.
+Now in Vancouver, Mohammed has worked for the past three years as a Resettlement Worker and Refugee Sponsorship Trainer with the Immigrant Services Society of BC.
 Today he works for Catholic Crosscultural Services.